nagashiturku/nagashiturku.github.io/turnaus.markdown

 The tournament and the membership fee can be paid by bank transfer or in cash at the beginning of the event.
 Tournament fees paid by bank transfer must be completed by January 7, 2024.
 Otherwise, you must be able to show a receipt for the bank transfer on the spot.
 ## Registration
-Registration is now open and the registration period ends on January 7, 2024.
+Registration ended on January 7, 2024.
-There are places in the tournament for a total of 32 players.
 Tournament registration form: [here](https://docs.google.com/forms/d/e/1FAIpQLSeNadRbv5UL47vcq8WRzoVo9Ia_Bke3-SsLHrAqfpGn3EMJ0Q/viewform?usp=share_link)
 Nagashi ry membership form: [here](https://docs.google.com/forms/d/e/1FAIpQLSf4a6pGh08m8rDUGXLpO8rvnOBJIZ_kcWnOvn9dqImti2nCCA/viewform?usp=sharing)